landlab/landlab_teaching_tools/README.md

 The notebooks are primarily designed for use as homework assignments or laboratory assignments.
 However, they can be used to illustrate concepts on-the-fly in the classroom.

-The easiest way to see what is in the notebooks is through this website: https://nbviewer.jupyter.org/github/landlab/landlab_teaching_tools/tree/master/ - where they render properly.
+The easiest way to see what is in the notebooks is through this website: https://nbviewer.jupyter.org/github/landlab/landlab_teaching_tools/tree/master/.

 For an introduction to using Jupyter Notebooks, check out this site that has a tutorial using statistics, but a notebook is a notebook! (http://www.randalolson.com/2012/05/12/a-short-demo-on-how-to-use-ipython-notebook-as-a-research-notebook/)